 - Unplug the extension cord first from the genset, then from the house outlet (never unplug the load side of the cable first since it is energized!!!);

 - Turn ON the main service breaker (assuming the utility power is restored).

 WIRING A GENERATOR 4-PRONG CABLE TO 4-PRONG OUTLET

 If you don’t have either the right NEMA plug 10-30P or drier cord handy, the things get more involved.
 If I had to do it, I would turn off the main circuit breaker, pull the drier receptacle off the wall, and disconnect all its wires.
 Then I would attach them to the generator cable one by one by using standard wire nuts with steel springs.
-I would of course double check that all circuits correctly match: “hot” wires are usually black or red and the neutral is white.
+I would of course double check that all circuits correctly match: “hot” wires are usually black and red, and the neutral is white.
 The remaining green ground lead can be bolted to the metal wall box.
-I would also secure somehow the cable so it would not be hanging on its leads.
+I would also secure somehow the cable, so it would not be hanging on its leads.